FreeCAD/FreeCAD-documentation/wiki/Dynamic_linked_object.md

 4. Table.FCStd - containing the assembly of the table top and legs.
 5. Spreadsheet.FCStd - containing a spreadsheet to drive the model.

-Our simple table model will define the following parameters in Spreadsheet.FCStd   *
+Our simple table model will define the following parameters in Spreadsheet.FCStd:

 1. TableTopSize - Dimension of the **square** table top.
 2. TableTopThickness - Thickness of the table top.